kiranmv002/js-from-zero/README.md

 - mark tasks as done with animated checkbox
 - delete tasks with one click
 - filter by all active done
+- stats showing active done and total count
+- clear all done tasks at once
+- tasks saved in localStorage — stay after page refresh
+- empty state messages for each filter
+- enter key to add tasks quickly

 ---